 It is vital to sell products that shoppers naturally wish to review.
 It will help achieve results much easier when you ask for feedback.
 You will also get more organic verified reviews without asking.

 Before launching an item, look for competitors’ testimonials and analyze common negative issues or complaints.
-Then, fix them with your goods, and you will see many positive reviews from clients searching for the solution you’ve provided.
+Then, fix them with your goods, and you will see many positive testimonials from clients searching for the solution you’ve provided.

 Combine it with engaging and high-quality product images to develop a positive feeling for your buyers well before it is time to ask for reviews on Amazon, which will significantly boost your chances of success.

 How to increase reviews on Amazon?
 Besides Amazon’s automated messengers, many merchants use third-party services to send emails via the platform’s seller messaging system.

 However, it’s crucial to note that Amazon.com limits the quantity and types of emails one can send via its Seller Messaging System.
 As a result, permitted emails don’t include any of the message kinds below (in many cases, they’re already emailing clients with this info on the seller’s behalf):

 - Emails that say only “Thank you” or that you’re here to assist if customers have any issues;

 - Promotional or marketing messaging, including discount coupons